 to learn appropriate citation format (APA or MLA), and will be

-expected to complete extensive revision and editing of your work as
+expected to complete extensive revision and editing of your work on

 the paper progresses.
 If a paper has numerous typographical,